NodokaHirata/NodokaHirata/README.md

 **About me**
 ---
 From Japan 🇯🇵 moved to the UK 🇬🇧 in Dec 2023.
-Worked at Transcosmos Inc. in japan as a software developer in back-end (Apr 2020 - Dec 2023).
+Worked at Transcosmos Inc. in Japan as a software developer in back-end development (Apr 2020 - Dec 2023).
-Seeking a job in tech to leverage my skills whlist working on my study at HyperionDev.
+Seeking a job in tech to leverage my exsisting skills whlist learning new skills at HyperionDev.

 **Skills**
 ---